EamonNerbonne/a-vs-an/README.md

 You can try the javascript implementation of this library online: [A-vs-An](./AvsAnDemo/).

-The dataset used is based on the [wikipedia-article-text dump](http://en.wikipedia.org/wiki/Wikipedia:Database_download#English-language_Wikipedia) of july 2014.
+The dataset used is based on the [wikipedia-article-text dump](https://en.wikipedia.org/wiki/Wikipedia:Database_download#English-language_Wikipedia) of july 2014.
 Some additional preprocessing was done to remove as much wiki-markup as possible and extract only things vaguely resembling sentences using regular expressions.
 If the word following 'a' or 'an' started with a quote or parenthesis, the initial quote or parenthesis was ignored.
 The resulting prefix-list with the code to query it is less than 10KB in size; excluding the actual counts would reduce the size still further.

-The implementations are efficient: on a single thread of a 3.6GHz i7-4770k a benchmark classifying all words of [an english dictionary](http://wixml.net/moby.html) achieves about 37 million words a second; that's just 100 clock cycles per word.
+The implementations are efficient: on a single thread of a 3.6GHz i7-4770k a benchmark classifying all words of [an english dictionary](https://en.wikipedia.org/wiki/Moby_Project) (archived local copy [354984si.ngl](./AvsAnDemo/354984si.ngl)) achieves about 37 million words a second; that's just 100 clock cycles per word.
 The javascript implementations were benchmarked on chrome 35, firefox 32.0a1 (2014-05-22), IE 11, and opera (12 and 21), and are all about 7-10 times slower, at approximately 4-5 million classifications per second.

 Contributing
 ---